OracleCPS/GGMicroservices/workshops/gg/CloudWorkshop_GoldenGate Microservices_500.md

 		[oracle@OGG181DB183 Lab5]$ ./Initial_load_Automated.sh

+-	When the script is completed you'll have two Extracts, two Replicats and two Distribution Paths.
+You can check in the Services to see the results.

 ### **STEP 3**: Run Swingbench script to apply data to the source database.
 -   While the script is running, we'll run Swingbench transactions to create activity on the the database during the initial load.